Gravydigger/blog/src/content/post/arch-install/index.md

 [iwd]# device list
 ```

-Pick an adaptor (like `wlan0` for example if it's there), then run the following commands:
+Pick an adaptor, then run the following commands:

 ```
 [iwd]# station <device> scan